 Should You Fertilize?

 There is no need to fertilize smooth agave, they get all they need from the surrounding desert soil.
-But if you keep it in a pot, fertilize lightly a few times a year when it’s actively growing.
+But if you grow one in a pot, fertilize lightly once a month spring through summer.

 How to Prune

-Smooth agave rarely needs pruning except to remove dead lower leaves.
+Smooth agave should not be pruned except to remove dead lower leaves.
 Wait until the last frost date in your area to remove cold damage.

 Pests

-The agave snout weevil is an insect that can attack any agave, but fortunately, smooth agaves are less susceptible.
+Agave snout weevil is an insect that can attack any agave, but fortunately, smooth agave is not among those that are most susceptible.

 Don’t Confuse Smooth Agave With…